yeasy/docker-compose-files/hyperledger/1.0/README.md

 71c2246e1165        hyperledger/fabric-ca        "fabric-ca server ..."
 6 minutes ago      Up 6 minutes       7054/tcp, 0.0.0.0:8888->8888/tcp
 ```

+## Usage

 ### Test chaincode with default channel

+By default, all the peer will join the system chain of `testchainid`.

 After the cluster is synced successfully, you can validate by deploying, invoking or querying chaincode from the container or from the host.